piegope/doc/docs/en/kb/devolutions-powershell/remote-desktop-manager/powercli-advanced-troubleshooting.md

 Disconnect-VIServer $VMHost -Force -Confirm:$false
 ```
 ### Example use
-You must send the MoRef.Value which was obtained using Script A, in our example, let's start MACHINE2 which has 19 for ID.
+You must send the MoRef.Value which was obtained using Script A, in our example, start MACHINE2 which has 19 for ID.

 .\ConnectVMRCFromPowerCLI.ps1 [SERVER_NAME] [USER_NAME] [PASSWORD] 19